SCALER:Synthetic Scalable Adaptive Learning Environment for Reasoning: SCALER

 \subsection{Multi-environment Training Framework}

-We first illustrate the SCALER environment to facilitate understanding.
-We define an environment as a context-conditioned, parameterized problem space in which individual instances can evolve through controllable parameters.
-For example, as shown in the math-operations environment in Figure~\ref{fig:rl_example}, all problems share a common contextual description, \textit{calculate $N$ operations}, while problem difficulty is modulated by the scale parameter $N$.
+Following~\cite{zeng2025rlve}, we can formally define an environment as a tuple $E = (I,P, R)$, representing a context-conditioned, parameterized problem space where individual instances evolve through controllable parameters.
+Here $I$ is an input template, $P$ is a problem generator, and $R$ is a verifier.
+In a given environment, $P$ generates an unbounded set of problems following the same input template $I$, while $R$ provides the corresponding ground truth for all generated problems.
+For example, as shown in the math-operations environment in Figure~\ref{fig:rl_example}, all problems share a common contextual description $I$, \textit{calculate $N$ operations}, problem generator $P$ controls the difficulty by the scale parameter $N$ and synthesizes the array, and the programming solution serves as $R$.
 More illustrative cases are provided in Appendix~\ref{app:environment_cases}.

 To fully unleash the potential of these difficulty-controllable reasoning environments, we adopt two complementary learning strategies: (i) Difficulty Controller.
-In environments with explicit verifiability, we dynamically adjust the environment’s scale parameters according to the online accuracy, which provides continuous and stable learning signals. (ii) Environment Curation Mechanism.
-For general environments, we introduce environment curation mechanism within which the model is trained exclusively on the current active set of environments.
+In environments with explicit verifiability, we dynamically adjust the environment's scale parameters according to the online accuracy, which provides continuous and stable learning signals. (ii) Environment Curation Mechanism.
+For general environments, we introduce an environment curation mechanism within which the model is trained exclusively on the current active set of environments.
 As the model and the environment gradually co-adapt and the learning signal diminishes in marginal utility, the current environment is retired and replaced with a newly sampled one.

 The detailed implementation of SCALER is provided in Algorithm~\ref{alg:scaler}.